-How Root car insurance works
+How does Root car insurance work?

 Usage-based car insurance is based on your driving habits

-Root is a fast-growing car insurance startup that uses an app to record information about your driving habits—the number of miles you drive, how fast you accelerate or brake, and even what time of day you drive—and provides a quote based on that data.
+Root is a fast-growing car insurance startup that uses an app to record information about your driving habits — the number of miles you drive, how fast you accelerate or brake, and even what time of day you drive — and provides a quote based on that data.
 The industry term is "usage-based insurance (UBI)", with the idea that safe drivers who don't put a lot of miles on their car shouldn't pay the same rates as their more reckless colleagues.
 Like a lot of services today, you give up some personal information in exchange for a low rate.

 A report from CB Insights shows that participation in UBI is growing.
 They've tracked more than 10 insurers who have mentioned telematics or their specific telematics programs in corporate earnings calls since the start of 2018, indicating that driving apps are becoming a bigger strategic priority.